 From time to time we understand that disputes can arise in a game as passionate as football.
 We seek to resolve all issues to the satisfaction of the members and Committee in a timely fashion.
 All Members have a responsibility to participate in reasonable actions to resolve issues and therefore we ask that you assist in this by following the procedure outlined below.

 Any person wishing to raise an issue shall do so, by email, to the first point of contact below:

 As soon as possible after an issue has been reported, the Coach or GM must undertake an initial assessment to determine if the issue requires further investigation.

-If it is determined that the party has breach any of the codes of conducts then an appropriate penalty will be applied.
+If it is determined that the party has breached any of the codes of conduct, then an appropriate penalty will be applied.

 If, after 14 days from the final determination, the matter is still not resolved, a Committee member who is not a party to the dispute, or another suitable independent person will be appointed by the committee as a mediator.
 The mediator will work with the parties to resolve the issue within 10 days.

-The Committee takes all incidents reported seriously and encourage all parties to report any matter as soon as possible by email.
+The Committee takes all incidents reported seriously and encourages all parties to report any matter as soon as possible by email.

 The following flow diagram simplifies the process.

 Risk management is a key part of our Club.
 We review our risks regularly, with safety the first discussion point of every club meeting.
 The current high level RMP is provided below.